 Retirement accounts have beneficiaries that are listed in the appropriate documents, so they must be changed if the beneficiaries are changed.
-They cannot be part of the trust.
-Furthermore, if you are married, then your spouse cannot be removed as a beneficiary without her consent in writing.
+If you are married, then your spouse cannot be removed as a beneficiary without her consent in writing.
 A living trust can be the designated beneficiary of qualified retirement accounts if:

 Generally, the procedure to transfer vehicles and boats to the trust varies widely from state to state, so it may be advisable to consult an attorney for transferring these types of property.
 But, in most cases, a title certificate can usually be transferred to another owner on the certificate itself.